gyft/aws-lambda-powertools-typescript/CONTRIBUTING.md

 ### Examples

 As part of the repo you will find an examples folder at the root.
-This folder contains examples (written with CDK for now) of deployable lambdas using powertools lib.
+This folder contains examples (written with CDK for now) of deployable AWS Lambda functions using Powertools.

 To test your updates with this examples you just have to: